-Women and Gender Studies program is an 18-hour interdisciplinary minor.
-It focuses on issues specific to women, and acquaints students with the subject of gender, hereby defined widely as the performance of masculinity and femininity in a variety of roles and settings, such as family life, work environments, and intellectual and artistic aspirations.
-This minor is by no means reserved for female students.
+Women, Gender and Sexuality Studies is an 18-hour interdisciplinary minor.
+It focuses on issues specific to women, and acquaints students with the subject of gender, hereby defined widely as the performance of masculinity and femininity in a variety of roles and settings, such as family life, work environments and intellectual and artistic aspirations.
 Male students are encouraged to explore this program of study.

 International Studies is an interdisciplinary program that helps students become internationally literate and familiar with diverse cultures, ideas, languages, politics, history, literature and more.
 The interdisciplinary program prepares students for employment in education, business, government, journalism and other fields that increasingly seek graduates with both a liberal arts education and international understanding.

-Language Studies Learning another language is more than a vocabulary list and pronunciation key.
+Modern Languages and Linguistics: Learning another language is more than a vocabulary list and pronunciation key.
 It's learning to speak, listen, read and write, and it's also learning to understand another culture.
 No matter what career path you choose – education, business, government, healthcare or another – proficiency in more than one language and knowledge of other cultures can give you a powerful advantage in today's multicultural world.
-We offer courses and programs in Spanish, Lakota, German, French, and Latin.
+We offer courses and programs in Spanish, Lakota, German, French and Latin.